 - Pace yourself.
 Drink alcoholic beverages slowly.
-Drink water or other non-alcoholic drinks throughout the evening to keep your body hydrated.
+Drink water, drinks that have electrolytes, or other non-alcoholic drinks throughout the evening to keep your body hydrated.

 - Skip the smokes.
 Studies show that smoking significantly increased the risk and severity of a hangover .

-- Eat.
-Munch on snacks during the night to slow the absorption of alcohol and keep your blood alcohol level low.
+- Eat, even if you have a loss of appetite Munch on snacks during the night to slow the absorption of alcohol and keep your blood alcohol level low.

 - Try fruits.
 Studies have found that eating fruits and drinking fruit juices decrease the intensity of hangovers .

 - Snack on crackers.
 Bland foods such as toast and crackers can raise low blood sugar and help with nausea.

 A big misconception is that severe hangovers are entirely about dehydration.
 But the main issues are inflammation and oxidative stress – that’s what might trigger your immune system and cause the hangover headache, fatigue, nausea, and even fever.